 When facing difficult decisions about how to best treat epilepsy, a visit with the brain and spine specialists at Ascension Seton can be helpful.
 Our team works to create a complete treatment plan to help people with epilepsy reclaim their lives.
 We are dedicated to providing people with freedom from seizures and helping them experience the confidence and happiness that a seizure-free life can offer.

 Epilepsy Treatment Research

-The Seton Healthcare Family proudly produces some of the latest epilepsy research right here in Austin.
+Ascension Seton proudly produces some of the latest epilepsy research right here in Austin.
 Seton’s doctors use the latest, most innovative treatments possible, and their research enables us to remain at the forefront of excellence in epilepsy treatment and technology.

 Because epilepsy symptoms are controlled rather than cured, treatments are ongoing.
 The most important thing that an epileptic person can do to improve their quality of life is to make their health a top priority:

 - Take any anti-seizure medication as prescribed.
 Always talk to your doctor before making any medication changes.